Morvan syndrome and related disorders associated with CASPR2 antibodies

 Microneurography, skin biopsies for intraepidermal and sudomotor nerve fiber densities, nerve biopsy, lip biopsy, and immunohistochemical studies are employed to understand the pathophysiology and may be useful for providing a more definitive diagnosis but also rule out other conditions.
 If clinically indicated, a rectal biopsy or sural nerve biopsy may be performed to rule out amyloidosis.

-Serum ganglionic neuronal acetylcholine receptor antibodies have been reported in about 50% of patients with acute or subacute pandysautonomia.
-Association between a positive antibody status and HLA-DRB1*0403 allele has been reported (32).
+Our current radioimmunoprecipitation assay has two problems: low sensitivity and low specificity.
+The prevalence of gACHR antibodies in AAG is not known.
+Serum gAChR antibodies have been reported in about 50% of patients with acute or subacute pandysautonomia.
+Conversely low titer gACHR antibodies are found in other conditions where they are not clearly pathogenic.
+The antibody is pathogenic through receptor immunomodulation.
+Association between a positive antibody status and HLA-DRB1*0403 allele has been reported (31).
 Higher autoantibody levels correlate with severity of symptoms and with predominant cholinergic dysautonomia.
-It is important to mention here that the gACHR exist in the hypothalamus and have other functions to include modulation of dopamine function as well as hypothalamic pituitary axis activity (39).
-Current methodology employs radioimmunoprecipitation (RIP) using labeled epibatidine, which binds only to the pentamer unit of the ganglionic acetylcholine receptor (38), thus identifying only the alpha 3 subunit of the receptor.
-A newer technique of lucipherase immunoprecipitation (LIPS) has similar sensitivity and can also detect antibodies to the beta4 subunit, which are less common than alpha 3 subunit (40).
-The beta 4 subunit is also essential for autonomic ganglionic transmission, and antibodies to this subunit may be responsible for a higher prevalence of extra autonomic symptoms (39).
+It is important to mention here that the gAChR exist in the hypothalamus and have other functions to include modulation of dopamine function as well as hypothalamic pituitary axis activity (37).
+Current methodology employs radioimmunoprecipitation (RIP) using labeled epibatidine, which binds only to the pentamer unit of the gAChR (36), thus, identifying only the alpha 3 subunit of the receptor.
+Another technique of luciferase immunoprecipitation (LIP) has similar sensitivity and can also detect antibodies to the beta 4 subunit, which are less common than alpha 3 subunit (38).
+The beta 4 subunit is also essential for autonomic ganglionic transmission, and antibodies to this subunit may be responsible for the presence of additional symptoms (37).
+Both techniques, radioimmunoassay and luciferase immunoprecipitation, rely on immunoprecipitation of the neuronal gAChR antibody and do not provide a functional readout of the antibody pathogenicity.
+Both assays may detect intracellular portions of the receptor and, thus, generate false-positive results.
+The luciferase immunoprecipitation assay has major limitations due generalizability and limited specificity (50).
+Two other methods designed to increase specificity have been developed but are not commercially available.
+A flow cytometric-based assay, which determines antibody immunomodulation, has perfect concordance with the radioimmunoassay-based method and seems to eliminate false-positive results (51; 50).
+A more specific live cell-based assay has also been developed (24).

 The treatment is mainly symptomatic and supportive at first.
 A high degree of suspicion for an autoimmune etiology is required in order to start early immunomodulatory therapies, particularly in seropositive cases, with the hope of limiting disability and improving outcome.
 There are, however, currently no prospective randomized trials of immunomodulating therapies for this condition.

-Midodrine hydrochloride, an alpha adrenergic agonist is useful in the treatment of neurogenic orthostatic hypotension.
-An effective dose is 10 mg two to three times daily (65).
+Midodrine hydrochloride, an alpha-adrenergic agonist is useful in the treatment of neurogenic orthostatic hypotension.
+An effective dose is 10 mg two to three times daily (61).
 Fludrocortisone also can provide moderate relief of orthostatic hypotension.
 The major drawback of treatment with midodrine hydrochloride or fludrocortisone is the resultant supine hypertension.
 Another approach to treatment of orthostatic hypotension is pyridostigmine bromide, an acetylcholine esterase inhibitor, which enhances sympathetic ganglionic transmission.
 Open-label and randomized controlled trials of pyridostigmine for treatment of neurogenic orthostatic hypotension showed improvement in orthostatic symptoms and blood pressure without significant supine hypertension.
-These studies included patients with a variety of causes for neurogenic orthostatic hypotension, including patients with autoimmune autonomic neuropathy as well (47; 46).
+These studies included patients with a variety of causes for neurogenic orthostatic hypotension, including patients with autoimmune autonomic neuropathy as well (44; 43).

-Head elevation at night past 30 degrees, elastic stockings and other support garments for the lower half of body including the abdomen, and improving the red cell mass by giving erythropoietin may be helpful.
-L-DOPS (droxidopa) has been used as long-term therapy in acute pandysautonomia (54) and was reported to be effective in a patient with severe, refractory orthostatic intolerance (17) but is not FDA-approved for this indication.
+Head elevation at night past 30 degrees; elastic stockings and other support garments for the lower half of body, including the abdomen; and improving the red cell mass by giving erythropoietin may be helpful.
+L-DOPS (droxidopa) has been used as long-term therapy in acute pandysautonomia and was reported to be effective in a patient with severe, refractory orthostatic intolerance (15) but is not FDA-approved for this indication.

 • Most acute pandysautonomia disorders have profound functional loss, prolonged hospitalizations, and poor functional outcome.